Piyush811999/blog/src/posts/Data Models and Query Languages (DDIA CH2).md

   - book-notes
   - medium
 ---
-> Note: These notes are taken while reading chapter 2. of the book Designing Data-Intensive Applications, for more details please refer the book.
+> Note: These notes were taken while reading chapter 2. of the book Designing Data-Intensive Applications, for more details please refer the book.

 # Table of Content